microsoft/nni/docs/en_US/NAS/FBNet.rst

 1. Search
 ^^^^^^^^^^

-Based on the architecture of simplified PFLD, the setting of multi-stage search space and hyper-parameters for searching should be configured to construct the supernet, as an example:
+Based on the architecture of simplified PFLD, the setting of multi-stage search space and hyper-parameters for searching should be firstly configured to construct the supernet, as an example:

 .. code-block:: bash